 - When the pasta has cooled to room temperature, add the rest of the salad ingredients.
 Drizzle vinaigrette over salad, to taste, and toss well.
 Adjust seasoning and serve immediately.

-You can never have too many pasta salad recipes!
+You can never have too many pasta salads!
 My recipe box is bursting with them, here are some of my favorites:

 - Mediterranean Pasta Salad